 Each year during the Easter season, the Grand Floridian offers a magnificent carved Easter egg display that is like no other!
 This Eggs-travegent display is full of Disney magic and Easter spirit.
 Your family will love looking at the masterfully carved giant chocolate eggs beautifully displayed in the lobby of the Grand Floridian.
 The hand-painted, hand-carved eggs are a sight you won’t want to miss on your next Disney Easter vacation!

 This is my kids’ favorite activity during Easter.
 In fact, they are already begging for this to be the first thing that we do this vacation.
 Each year, Epcot offers a fun egg hunt where kids have to find large decorated eggs hidden around the World Showcase.
 What I love is that this activity gets kids exploring the countries which opens up communication about each country including where it is located, what kind of food they eat and what kind of clothes people of that culture wear.

 To start, the kids get a map and as they find each egg, they attach a sticker to that part of the map.
 When all the eggs are found, the map can be taken to one of the gift shops and exchanged for a fun prize!
 I love that this activity helps enhance visual skills, teamwork and patience!

 Flower and Garden Festival

 One of my favorite events during the spring is The Flower and Garden Festival.
 Now, I know this is not an Easter event, but it is a must see event if you are visiting during spring break.
 Families will see gorgeous topiaries, taste delicious food from around the world and experience fun programs.
-You can learn more in my article all about The Flower and Garden Festival!

 I hope this information has helped you plan for your next Disney Easter vacation.
 Have a magical family adventure!